utkarshayachit/simplified-batch/README.md

    az provider register -n Microsoft.Batch --subscription <your subscription name> --wait
    ```

-4. Ensure Batch service has authorization to access your subscription.
+4. **Ensure Batch service has authorization to access your subscription**.
 Using the portal,
    access your Subscription and select the **Access Control (IAM)** pge.
 Under there, we need to assign
   **Contributor** or **Owner** role to the Batch API.
 You can find this account by searching for
   **Microsoft Azure Batch** (application ID should be **ddbf3205-c6bd-46ae-8127-60eb93363864**).
 For additional